Verlan: Cultural significance

 Verlan is less a language than a way to set apart certain words.
 Many verlan words refer either to sex or drugs, related to the original purpose of keeping communication secret from institutions of social control.
 Verlan is generally limited to one or two key words per sentence.
 Verlan words and expressions are mixed within a more general argotique language.

 Verlan is used by people to mark their membership in, or exclusion from, a particular group (generally young people in the cities and banlieues, although some French upper-class youth have also started using it as their slang); it is a tool for marking and delineating group identity.
 Speakers rarely create a verlan word on the fly; rather, their ability to use and understand words from an accepted set of known verlan terms allows them to be identified as part of a verlan-speaking group.
 Lefkowitz claims that the best speakers of the language are often the worst students, those most needing to hide from authority.

 Some verlan words have gained mainstream currency.
 Examples of verlan in cultural mainstream include the 1984 comedy Les Ripoux (My New Partner) (ripou is verlan for pourri, or rotten, and refers to a corrupt policeman); and the 1977 hit "Laisse béton" by singer Renaud (béton is verlan for tomber and the phrase means "drop it").

 Verlan is popular as a form of expression in French hip-hop.
 Artists claim that it fits well with the musical medium because "form ranks way over substance".

 The stage name of Belgian pop artist and songwriter Stromae (real name Paul Van Haver) is verlan for maestro.

-Voltaire, the nom-de-plume of François-Marie Arouet, is possibly a verlan word for Airvault.
+One hypothesis holds that Voltaire, the nom-de-plume of François-Marie Arouet, is a verlan word for Airvault.

+The French language movie poster for the 2023 American film Barbie contains a line that has been interpreted as verlan: "Elle peut tout faire.
+Lui, c'est juste Ken", "She can do everything.
+He’s just Ken".
+By referring to the character Ken, which is a verlan phonological inversion of nique, a profane slang term for sex, aloud, it sounds like "Lui sait juste ken," meaning "he only knows how to fuck."
+Warner Bros. refused to confirm or deny whether the profane double entendre was intentional but appreciated the added publicity that the poster generated.

+In the 2007 animated film Ratatouille, the character chef Auguste Gusteau's first name and last name are verlans of each other.